Morttare/Morttare/README.md

 Information Technology Student at Tampere University
 ----------------------------------------------------

 I have been interested in coding since high school and I know Python, C++ and Java quite well.
 I am interested in games and game development, but I also know a bit of photo and video editing.
+Be sure to check out my projects!

 * 🌍  I'm based in Tampere
 * ✉️  You can contact me at [max.jauhiainen@gmail.com](mailto:max.jauhiainen@gmail.com)